Jaydpthakur/AI-notes-microservice/README.md

 # AI Notes & Translation Microservice

 ## Project overview
-A minimal Django + DRF microservice that allows creating text notes, translating them via an external translation API (LibreTranslate by default), storing original and translated text, exposing CRUD and analytics endpoints, and demonstrating caching in Redis.
+A minimal Django + DRF microservice that allows creating text notes, translating them via an external translation API (MyMemory Translate API  by default), storing original and translated text, exposing CRUD and analytics endpoints, and demonstrating caching in Redis.

 This repository is a **starter implementation** to satisfy the assignment requirements.
 It includes:
 - Notes CRUD endpoints (create, read, update, delete)